kinanbezem7/DCP/README.md

 Create dockerhub image
 Push the container to the dockerhub
 Pull the image and run the scraper in the EC2 instance.

+MILESTONE 9
+Set-up Prometheus to monitor the scraper and ec2 instance. set-up Gradana to monitor the metrics